devareus/Eclectic-Token-Sniper/README.md

 ### Disable/enable Snipers
   - WatchedTokensSniper: If enabled, the sniper will audit once and again the tokens in the *WatchedTokens* list and will try to buy it once they pass the audit.
 This, with *AuditTokens* and *HoneypotCheckEnabled* enabled, is probably the most reliable method to snip known token addresses
   - PairCreatedEventSniper: If enabled, the sniper will listen for PairCreated events for new tokens to snipe
-  - AddLiquiditySniper: If enabled, the sniper will listen for all AddLiquidityETHs transactions on the DEX for new tokens to snipe.
-This method is not recommended unless you limit buys to the white list, or you'll end buying lots of old tokens
+  - AddLiquiditySniper: If enabled, the sniper will listen for all AddLiquidityETHs transactions on the DEX for tokens to snipe.
+This method is not recommended unless you limit buys to the white list, or you'll end buying lots of old tokens.
+In fact, unless you have a very particular use case for this, I don't recommend this method at all
   - MempoolSniper: Ignore for now, this is still work in progress
   - TelegramSniper: If enabled, the sniper will listed on the configured Telegram channels, filtering by keywords and sniping token addresses for it.
 Use only with reliable sources
 ### Gas settings